kustraslawomir/Mindwave/README.md

   <img src="screenshots/Hotpot_4.png" width="150" />
 </p>

+## Download

+You can download the app from [Google Play Store](https://play.google.com/store/apps/details?id=skustra.focus).

 ## Description
 Our native Android application, built using Jetpack Compose, is a powerful tool for increasing productivity and efficiency at work.
 It allows for personalized work sessions, breaks, and progress tracking.